junxit/us-congress-bills-114/metadata.md

 - 2015-01-12 — Mr. Ryan (WI) moved to suspend the rules and pass the bill.
 - 2015-01-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 18). (text: CR H201)
 - 2015-01-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 18).(text: CR H201)
+- 2015-01-13 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-01-16 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 4.